 Paints are usually used to protect the surface from pests, ultraviolet rays from the sun, rain, etc. It helps to keep the objects safe and clean.
-Paints increase the surface visual appeal, make it waterproof, and increase durability.
+Paints increase the surface’s visual appeal, make it waterproof, and increase durability.
 Before you select any paint for a particular application, consider the physical properties.

 Majorly Used Types of Paint

 - Enamel Paints: Zinc or lead is added to varnish.
 The addition of pigments occurs to add colors.
 They are easy to clean, with the formation of glossy and hard coating.
-These are chemical resistant, waterproof, retain color for a long time, and offer good coverage.
+These are chemical resistant, waterproof, retains color for a long time, and offer good coverage.
 Enamel paints are applied on exterior & interior walls, doors, wood trims, flooring, stairs, windows, etc.

 - Emulsion Paints: The binding materials of such paints use polystyrene and polyvinyl acetate.
 It contains manganese and cobalt as driers.
 It can be either oil-based or water-based paint along with some pigments to get the desired color.
 They dry fast and get hardened and easily cleaned with water.
 It is durable, resistant to alkalis, and retains good color.
 Emulsion paints are applied on ceilings, interior walls, and masonry work.

 - Cement Paints: These are available in powder forms that are mixed with a solvent like water to get the consistency of the paint.
 The material of the base is either colored or white cement.
 It might contain some pigments, additives, and accelerators.
 They are waterproof and durable.
 It is applied on rough external and internal surfaces.
-It takes 24 hours to dry and be applied in two layers to prevent the issues of dampness.
+It takes 24 hours to dry and be applied in two layers to prevent issues of dampness.

 Composition of Paints